Daandamhuis/daandamhuis.github.io/personal-website/docs/adventure-works/index.md

 ---
 sidebar_position: 5
 title: Adventure Works
-description: This page contains all measures for the Model model,including the description,format string, and other technical details.
+description: This page contains all measures for the Model model, including the description, format string, and other technical details.
 ---

 ## General information